Travis Ford

-Travis Ford (born December 29, 1969) is an American college basketball coach, who is currently the head coach of the Saint Louis Billikens men's basketball team.
-He was also previously the head coach at Campbellsville University, Eastern Kentucky, Massachusetts, and Oklahoma State.
+Travis Ford (born December 29, 1969) is an American former college basketball coach.
+He was head coach at Saint Louis University, Oklahoma State, Massachusetts, Eastern Kentucky and Campbellsville University.
 Prior to that, he played at the University of Missouri and the University of Kentucky.

+Early life

+Travis Ford was born in Madisonville, Kentucky on December 29, 1969.

 Playing career

-While attending Madisonville North Hopkins High School, Ford's team lost to Marshall County, led by future Vanderbilt signees Aaron Beth and Dan Hall, in the state quarterfinals.
+While attending Madisonville North Hopkins High School, Ford made three state tournament appearances and was Western Kentucky Player of the Year twice.
+He was named to the All-State Team, and earned 31.7 points as a senior.

 Ford entered the University of Missouri in 1989.
 He played basketball for the Missouri Tigers and was named to the Big Eight Conference All-Freshman team.
 The following year, Ford transferred to the University of Kentucky and sat out the 1990–91 season due to NCAA rules on transfers.
 After playing sparingly his sophomore year, Ford was a starter during his junior and senior years, and set school records in single-game assists (15), single-season three-point field goals (101) and consecutive free throws made (50).
 Ford was named to the All-SEC team his junior and senior years, and was recognized as the Southeast Region's Most Outstanding Player in the 1993 NCAA tournament.

+He earned a bachelor's degree in communications from University of Kentucky in 1994.

 After an unsuccessful attempt at an NBA career, Ford landed the role of Danny O'Grady in the 1997 movie The 6th Man, starring Marlon Wayans and Kadeem Hardison.